CentOS/Community-Kickstarts/README.md

 --------------------------------------------------------------------

-Feel free to contribute against centos4 or 5 or 6 (or common ones ) for bare metal installs, Xen installs and KVM installs.
+Feel free to contribute against centos 5,6 or 7 (or common ones ) for bare metal installs, Xen installs and KVM installs.

 Xen and KVM installs are run via python-virtinstall.